 Frequently Asked Questions regarding buying and renting books may be found on the Slingshot website.
 To receive books in a timely fashion, students should be registered for classes three weeks before the course start.
 Books and materials are shipped about two weeks before each course start date and are delivered approximately one week before each course start date.
 In order to avoid book charges, students must return rental books and books for dropped classes as instructed.
 Direct questions to Slingshot at 1-888-392-2930 or support@slingshotedu.com.
-Students who believe they have extenuating circumstances that warrant an exception to the textbook policy should appeal to the Office of the Vice President for Academic Affairs.
 Additional information regarding textbooks and Slingshot can be found in the following places: Student Dashboard, MyWP Classes, and MyWP.